-SEEDA works to secure economic development through expert interventions, expert deal-making and expert advice.
-We provide businesses with the support they need to grow, through our in-depth knowledge of their needs and the economic conditions, in which they operate.
+SEEDA worked to secure economic development through expert interventions, expert deal-making and expert advice.
+We provided businesses with the support they needed to grow, through our in-depth knowledge of their needs and the economic conditions, in which they operate.

-SEEDA is one of England’s nine Regional Development Agencies, and is primarily funded by the United Kingdom Government through the Department of Communities and Local Government (CLG) and the Department of Business, Innovation and Skills (BIS).
-It was established in 1999 and has led the development and implementation of the Regional Economic Strategy for South East England.
-Under legislation currently progressing through Parliament, the Regional Economic Strategy 2006-2016 will be placed alongside the South East Plan (the Regional Spatial Strategy) to form a single Regional Strategy.
-SEEDA is working together with the South East England Leaders Board, which represents local government across the South East, as the South East England Partnership Board, to develop and deliver a new integrated Single Regional Strategy.
+SEEDA was one of England’s nine Regional Development Agencies, primarily funded by the United Kingdom Government through the Department of Communities and Local Government (CLG) and the Department of Business, Innovation and Skills (BIS).
+It was established in 1999 and led the development and implementation of the Regional Economic Strategy for South East England.

 Independent research by PriceWaterhouseCoopers shows that during the period 2002-2007: